parryc/thevoid/templates/leflan/language_azeri.md

 # Suffixes

-Azeri is an exclusively suffixing language.
+Azeri is an exclusively suffixing language when producing new words.

 -A
 : to, towards, DAT.